Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/HowTo/deploy/Deploy-with-Terraform.md

 Version: 0.3.3

-## Features `avm-ptn-monitoring-amba-alz` module
+## Features avm-ptn-monitoring-amba-alz module

 - Deployment of Resource Group.
 - Deployment of User Assigned Managed Identity.
 - Deployment of Monitoring Reader Role Assignment for the User Assigned Managed Identity.

-## Features `avm-ptn-alz` module
+## Features avm-ptn-alz module

 In the context of deploying AMBA ALZ, the following features are used:

-- Deploy policy assets (definitions, assignments, and initiatives) according to the supplied architecture ands associated archetypes
+- Deploy policy assets (definitions, assignments, and initiatives) according to the supplied architecture and associated archetypes
 - Modify policy assignments:
   - Enforcement mode
   - Identity